adityaprasad502/adityaprasad502/README.md

 <details>
 <summary><b>Random Facts for Today</b></summary>
 <br>
-<pre><code>1 » The average lead pencil will draw a line 35 miles long or write approximately 50,000 English words.
-More than 2 billion pencils are manufactured each year in the United States.
-If these were laid end to end they would circle the world nine times.</code></pre>
+<pre><code>1 » There are two credit cards for every person in the United States.</code></pre>
-<pre><code>2 » Butterflies taste with their hind feet.</code></pre>
+<pre><code>2 » 60% of electrocutions occur while talking on the telephone during a thunderstorm.</code></pre>
-<pre><code>3 » If Texas were a country, its GNP would be the fifth largest of any country in the world.</code></pre>
+<pre><code>3 » Odds of being killed by lightening?
+1 in 2million/killed in a car crash?
+1 in 5,000/killed by falling out of bed?
+1 in 2million/killed in a plane crash?
+1 in 25 million.</code></pre>
 </details>
 <p>
 	<a href="https://adityaprasad.eu.org" rel="nofollow">